rails/rails/guides/source/form_helpers.md

 The second parameter to [`radio_button`](https://api.rubyonrails.org/classes/ActionView/Helpers/FormBuilder.html#method-i-radio_button) is the value of the input.
 Because these two radio buttons share the same name (`age`), the user will only be able to select one of them, and `params[:age]` will contain either `"child"` or `"adult"`.

 NOTE: Always use labels for checkbox and radio buttons.
-They associate text with a specific option and, by expanding the clickable region, make it easier for users to click the inputs.
+They associate text with a specific option using the `for` atribute and, by expanding the clickable region, make it easier for users to click the inputs.

 ### Other Helpers of Interest